Carl Rogers: Biography

 In 1945, Rogers was invited to set up a counseling center at the University of Chicago.
+While a professor of psychology at the University of Chicago (1945–1957), Rogers helped establish a counseling center connected with the university and conducted studies to determine his methods' effectiveness.
+His findings and theories appeared in Client-Centered Therapy (1951) and Psychotherapy and Personality Change (1954).
+One of his graduate students at the University of Chicago, Thomas Gordon, established the Parent Effectiveness Training movement.
+Another student, Eugene T. Gendlin, who was getting his Ph.D. in philosophy, developed the psychotherapeutic method of focusing based on Rogerian listening.

 In 1947, he was elected president of the American Psychological Association.
-While a professor of psychology at the University of Chicago (1945–57), Rogers helped establish a counseling center connected with the university and there conducted studies to determine his methods' effectiveness.
-His findings and theories appeared in Client-Centered Therapy (1951) and Psychotherapy and Personality Change (1954).
-One of his graduate students at the University of Chicago, Thomas Gordon, established the Parent Effectiveness Training (P.E.T.) movement.
-Another student, Eugene T. Gendlin, who was getting his Ph.D. in philosophy, developed the practice of Focusing based on Rogerian listening.
 In 1956, Rogers became the first president of the American Academy of Psychotherapists.
-He taught psychology at the University of Wisconsin, Madison (1957–63), during which time he wrote one of his best-known books, On Becoming a Person (1961).
+He taught psychology at the University of Wisconsin, Madison (1957–1963).
+During this time, he wrote one of his best-known books, On Becoming a Person (1961).
 A student of his there, Marshall Rosenberg, went on to develop Nonviolent Communication.
-Rogers and Abraham Maslow (1908–70) pioneered a movement called humanistic psychology, which reached its peak in the 1960s.
+Rogers and Abraham Maslow pioneered a movement called humanistic psychology, which reached its peak in the 1960s.
 In 1961, he was elected a Fellow of the American Academy of Arts and Sciences.
 Rogers was also one of the people who questioned the rise of McCarthyism in the 1950s.
 In articles, he criticized society for its backward-looking affinities.

-Rogers continued teaching at the University of Wisconsin until 1963, when he became a resident at the new Western Behavioral Sciences Institute (WBSI) in La Jolla, California.
+Rogers continued teaching at the University of Wisconsin until 1963 when he became a resident at the new Western Behavioral Sciences Institute (WBSI) in La Jolla, California.
 Rogers left the WBSI to help found the Center for Studies of the Person in 1968.
 His later books include Carl Rogers on Personal Power (1977) and Freedom to Learn for the '80s (1983).
-He remained a La Jolla resident for the rest of his life, doing therapy, giving speeches and writing.
+He remained a La Jolla resident for the rest of his life, doing therapy, giving speeches, and writing.